 When is my credit card charged?

-Your card is authorized when you submit your order, so you may notice a pending payment on your card statement.
-Your payment is not captured until your order ships.
+Your card is authorized for the total amount when you submit your order, so you may notice a pending payment on your card statement while we prepare your order for shipment.
+Your payment is captured and your card is charged when your order ships.

 When will my order arrive?

 Please review our Shipping Policies page for our current processing and shipping time frames and cut-off dates for holiday shipping.
 For online orders, you will receive an email notification with your tracking number once your order ships.

 We do not accept returns or exchanges, but do want to make sure your experience with us is a positive one.
 For any online order issues, please contact us via email at email@example.com with details about your concerns and we'll work with you on a solution.

 Can I buy your caramels and other confections online?

 No, we do not ship product outside of the US for consumers.

 We do not ship directly to Canada.
 However, our products can be purchased at several Canadian retailers.

 Can you ship to multiple addresses on one order?